jiangyigithub/my_offer/longman3000/vlog/16gift.md

 **guess**
 **guest**
 **guidance**

 **guide**
-Today I wanna talk about, or explore a complete beginner's guide to learning English by yourself **guilty**
+Today I wanna talk about, or explore a complete beginner's guide to learning English by yourself.

+**guilty**
 **guitar**
 **guy**